ajay-krishnan-14292/lionel_messi/README.md

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Jujutsu Kaisen.
+Pushed changes will also be reflected in Lionel Messi.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)